Michigan Workers’ Comp Medical Care: What You Need To Know

 Michigan workers’ comp medical benefits cover visits to the doctor, surgery, hospital stays, prescription medication and physical therapy.
 It can also include dental care, prosthetics, eyeglasses, hearing aids, wheelchairs and other appliances necessary to cure or relieve the effects of your work injury.

-Whatever medical care is reasonable and necessary is covered for your workplace injury.
+Whatever treatment is reasonable and necessary is covered for your workplace injury.

 What if my home or car needs to be modified because of my work injury?